ankitku/AIFM/README.md

 # Observations:

 1. Claude 4.5 with Think is so insanely awesome that I could have just 1 shotted this assignment.
-2. I only needed to follow up twice:
+2. I only needed to follow up with Claude twice:

 (i) there was an error in one of the simplifying functions:
 The error is in the apply-constant-propagation function.
 The bug is here: